n-r-martin/passwordGenerator/README.md

 ## Notes

 I adapted the User Story a bit by having the user input the criteria of the password via a slider and a set of checkboxes PRIOR to generating the password.
 I did this as I believe it is an enhancment to the UX over a series of prompts as intially stated.
-This was an intentional deisgn decision which I belive is a value add to the component.
+This was an intentional design decision which I belive is a value add to the component.

 I also added the functionality for the user to copy the password quickly and easily via a copy button.
 This gave me the opportunity to explore the JavaScript Clipboard API.
 The functionality appears to be working as intended, but it is difficult to say without proper user testing.
 Something that would also reveal if the feature itself is even necessary to begin with.